ASSOCIATE PROJECT MANAGER APPRENTICESHIP

 TYPE OF STUDY: FULL-TIME

-Throughout this 24 month Apprenticeship, you will develop the skills and knowledge needed to become an effective Project Manager, gaining the embedded qualification, until you finally showcase your competence as an Associate Project Manager in an industry designed End Point Assessment.
+Throughout this 24 month Apprenticeship, you will develop the skills and knowledge needed to become an effective Project Manager and work towards your Level 4 Project Management Qualification (PMQ), recognised as IPMA Level D.

 You will develop your project management skills across a range of competency areas including governance, stakeholder and communications management, budgeting and cost control, project planning, management of scope, project scheduling, risk and issues, contract and procurement, quality, and resource.
 You will develop your skills in leadership, team working and collaboration and communication, working with integrity and professionalism.